Purdue University Northwest

-Purdue University Northwest (PNW) is a public university with two campuses in Northwest Indiana, one in Hammond and another in Westville.
-It is part of the Purdue University system and offers more than 70 undergraduate and graduate degree programs to approximately 9,400 students with more than 64,000 alumni.
+Purdue University Northwest (PNW) is a public university with two campuses in Northwest Indiana; its main campus is in Hammond with a branch campus in Westville.
+It is part of the Purdue University system and offers more than 70 undergraduate and graduate degree programs to approximately 6,200 students with more than 64,000 alumni.

 History

-Purdue University Northwest was established in 2016 when two Purdue campuses — one in Hammond and the other in Westville, Indiana — merged.
-The formerly separate campuses, Purdue Calumet and Purdue North Central, each have an important history.
-During World War II, they offered technical courses as part of the national defense training program with the federal government.
+Purdue Northwest was established in 2016 when two Purdue system universities — Purdue University Calumet and Purdue University North Central — merged.
+During World War II, each campus offered technical courses as part of the national defense training program with the federal government.
 The campuses remained open when the war ended in 1945, offering for-credit college courses.
 Both campuses became degree-offering institutions in 1946.